-The Ouroboros is one of the world’s most ancient mystical symbols, appearing in Egypt as early as 1600 BC.
-The Phoenicians adopted it, and later, the Greeks gave it its name.
-Over the centuries, it has been subject to several interpretations by different cultures.
+The Ouroboros is one of the world’s most ancient mystical symbols, having appeared in Egypt as early as 1600 BC.
+It was adopted by the Phoenicians and later the Greeks, who gave it its name.
+Over the centuries it has been subject to several interpretations by different cultures.
 One is that it represents the Universe’s eternally cyclic nature, which creates life out of destruction.
 In alchemy, it symbolizes the continuous renewal of birth and death that alchemists struggle to break free from.
 Gnosticism and Hermeticism also hail the Ouroboros as representative of cyclical natural life and the unity of opposites.
 Gnostics, in particular, regard it as a sign of the transcendence of duality and a connection to Abraxas, the solar god.

 Symbols Menu: